-By conceptual reasons, IWOD does not need breaking of scale co- or invariance; it allows to introduce scale invariant observable magnitudes with reference to any scale gauge of the scalar field (section 4.6).
-There are physical reasons, however, to assume such breaking if one takes the potential condition for the scalar field's ground state into account.
+By conceptual reasons iWOD does not need breaking of scale co- or invariance; it allows to introduce scale invariant observable magnitudes with reference to any scale gauge of the scalar field (section 4.5).
+There are physical reasons, however, to assume such ``breaking'' of a spontaneous type, if one takes the potential condition for the scalar field's ground state into account.
 A quartic potential of Mexican hat type arises here from the gravitational coupling of the scalar field.
 Formally, it is so close to the potential condition of the Higgs mechanism in electroweak theory that it invites us to consider an extension of the Weyl geometric scalar field to the electroweak sector (section 5).
 We then recover basic features of the so-called Higgs mechanism of electroweak theory, but now without assuming an elementary field with an `ordinary' mass factor in the classical Lagrangian.
 From a metatheoretical point of view this closeness allows to illucidate the usual narrative of "symmetry breaking'' in the electroweak regime.
-It seems natural to consider the possibility that {\em mass acquirement of weak bosons and elementary fermions comes about by coupling to gravity} via the scalar field.
-Weyl geometric gravity shows a way of how that could happen (section 5.4).
+We have shown how the {\em mass acquirement of weak bosons and elementary fermions comes about by a bridge between the Higgs field to gravity} via a coupling of the two scalar fields (section 5.3).